 NCERT notes Class 11 Maths Chapter 6 offer well-structured study material to prepare for linear inequalities.
 It will help the students with quick revision.
-These notes of Class 11 Maths Chapter 6 are prepared by the Subject Matter Experts according to the latest syllabus provided by CBSE, ensuring that students do not miss out on any key concept.
-NCERT solutions for class 11 maths and NCERT solutions for other subjects and classes can be downloaded from NCERT Solutions.
+These NCERT notes of Class 11 Maths Chapter 6 are prepared by the Subject Matter Experts according to the latest syllabus provided by CBSE, ensuring that students do not miss out on any key concept.
+For full syllabus coverage and solved exercises as well as a downloadable PDF, please visit this link: NCERT.

 A linear inequality is defined as an expression where any two values are compared by the inequality symbol, such as < > ≤ ≥